Real or not? Mike Trout's injury dooms Angels; Cody Bellinger is awesome

 From Mark Simon, the Astros' win probability at various points:

 Cody Bellinger homers again The Los Angeles Dodgers beat the St. Louis Cardinals 5-1 behind five innings from Rich Hill and three home runs, including another one from their rookie slugger.
 Since his recall on April 25, Bellinger has 11 home runs, tied with Trout for most in the majors.
 Only four players have hit more home runs in their first 32 career games than Bellinger, and that list isn't exactly a sure sign of his future greatness: Jose Abreu, Dave Hostetler, Kevin Maas and Mike Jacobs.
 Ignore that list!
-Bellinger is going to be better than at least three guys on that list, and probably all four.
+Bellinger is going to be better than at least three guys on that list and probably all four.
 Get used to this swing:

 .@Cody_Bellinger with a no-doubter. 💪 pic.twitter.com/VQG3ZoNi2C